 After saying the bracha you separate the piece of dough and you wrap it in tin foil and burn it. when you burn that piece of challah, you should not bake anything else in the oven at the same time.

-when doing the mitzvah of taking challah, it is an auspicious time to pray for anything you need and to pray for others, particularly for health, parnassa (livelihood), shidduchim and so on.
+When doing the mitzvah of separating challah, it is an auspicious time to pray for anything you need and to pray for others, particularly for health, parnassa (livelihood), shidduchim and so on.